Xiang-cd/arxiv-workflow/README.md

 ## background & motivation

-- arxiv becoms a popular platform for sharing scientific papers, as a AI researcher, I get papers almost from arxiv
+- **arxiv becomes a popular** platform for sharing scientific papers, as a AI researcher, I get papers almost from arxiv
-- there is no efficient way to manage papers for files, citations, notes, and other information. `Endnote` manage citations mainly, `readpaper` dones a good job for notes, files and inplace translations, but lacks of self-defined field and efficient search.
+- there is no efficient way to manage papers for files, citations, notes, and other information. **[Endnote](https://endnote.com/)** manage citations mainly, **[Readpaper](https://readpaper.com/home/)** dones a good job for notes, files and inplace translations, but lacks of self-defined field and efficient search.
-- some paper release with arxiv, but soon will be accepted by a conference or journal, how to update the bibtex and other information if you want to cite it in your paper?
+- some paper release with arxiv, but soon will be accepted by a conference or journal,**how to update the bibtex and other information** if you want to cite it in your paper?
-- my solution is to build a visualized database for papers via notion, define my field and tags for papers, and use `readpaper` to read them.
+- my solution is to build a **visualized database for papers via notion**, define my field and tags for papers, and use `Readpaper` to read them.

 The problem is:
 when getting an interesting title of a new paper, I may do: